QuantGen/symDMatrix/README.md

 + --- + --- + --- +
 ```

 Because the matrix is assumed to be symmetric (i.e., Gij equals Gji), only the upper-triangular blocks are stored.
-Each block is stored as a flat file using an `ff` object.
+Each block is a matrix-like object, for example a memory-mapped flat file using the `ff` package.

 The package defines the class and multiple methods that allow treating this memory-mapped matrix as a standard RAM matrix.